Invulner/use-text-analyzer/README.md

   - `searchTerm` (string, optional): The term to search for in the text.
   - `ignoreCase` (boolean, optional, default: true): Whether to ignore case when searching for the term and calculating word and character frequencies.
   - `trimText` (boolean, optional, default: true): Whether to trim the text before analysis.
-  - `wordsPerMinute` (number, optional, default: 250): Custom reading speed in words per minute.
+  - `wordsPerMinute` (number, optional, default: 250 or 500 for CJK): Custom reading speed in words per minute, automatically adjusted for CJK text if not specified.

 #### Returns